 Dawn and most other major brands of dishwashing soap are going to have the same issues with plastic packaging, animal testing, and unsafe ingredients.
 With all of those things combined, I am going to try going plastic-free on dish soap after I use this bottle of Seventh Generation.
 Because even that 100% recycled bottle has an afterlife.
 And there is no guarantee that that plastic bottle won’t end up floating in the ocean someday.

+I am experimenting with using bar dish soap and baking soda.
+I’ll update this post once I’ve experimented and have some good results to share.
 What about you?
-Can you try a new solution for washing dishes plastic-free, toxic free, and animal-friendly?
+Can you try a new solution for washing dishes plastic-free, toxic-free, and animal-friendly?
 Join me in the adventure and be the change.
-Please share other ideas as well!
-Thanks for reading!
+Please share and subscribe, and thanks for reading!

 Update, March 15, 2019: We have been using plastic-free bar soap for a couple of months now to wash dishes.
 And it’s working good!
 We just rub the scrub brush and Skoy cloth against the soap and then wash our dishes and pots.
-I’ve been trying different brands but we have been favoring good old-fashioned Castille bar soap.
+I’ve been trying different brands.

 I’m also now using baking soda for cleaning pots, especially those that have stains or black areas.
 I learned this advice from Beth Terry at myplasticfreelife.com, and it does work – look how clean I got this pot!